jenkstom/python-ddns/README.md

 1. Needed: linux machine with bind9, python and a web server with a cgi-bin folder setup.
 This how-to assumes you are using a Debian-based distro such as Debian or Ubuntu.

 2. Generate keys needed for nsupdate.
 Change dynamic.mydomain.com to whatever you want.
-Making them be the same is easiest.
+Making the domain name and the key name be the same is less confusing.

         $ dnssec-keygen -a HMAC-MD5 -b 512 -n USER dynamic.mydomain.com.